What Is Health Insurance: How It Works, Costs and Types

 Marketplace Plans

-Outside of insurance through your job, you will likely be buying a marketplace plan, as these plans are regulated by federal law and must cover specific benefits.
-Each year, you can buy an individual or family health insurance plan through the federal government’s health insurance marketplace (or your state’s marketplace if it has its own).
-Depending on the type of policy you buy, your household income and other factors, it may be possible to qualify for a subsidy that can lower your overall health insurance costs for the tax year.
+If you’re not buying insurance through your job, you will likely be buying a Marketplace plan, as these plans are regulated by federal law and must cover specific benefits.
+Each year, you can buy an individual or family health insurance plan through the federal government’s Health Insurance Marketplace (or your state’s health insurance exchange if it has its own).

 Employer Group Policies

-Employer group policies are health plans purchased through your employer and are quite popular, as over half of Americans were insured through a job-based plan in 2022.[4]
-The primary benefit of joining an group health insurance plan is that costs are often lower than what you would spend on the ACA marketplace since the employer pays a portion of the premium.
+Employer group policies are health plans purchased through your employer and are quite popular, as over half of Americans were insured through a job-based plan in 2022.[6]
+The primary benefit of joining a group health insurance plan is that the employer pays a portion of the premium so costs may be lower than what you would spend on the ACA marketplace.

 Government Programs

-The federal government offers healthcare insurance programs to U.S. citizens that meet a certain age, have a medical condition or fall below a specified income threshold.
+The federal government offers health care insurance programs to U.S. citizens who are a certain age, have a medical condition or fall below a specified income threshold.

-Medicare is a federal health insurance program for those ages 65 years and older, who have a certain condition, like End-Stage Renal Disease.[5]
-Hospital insurance is free if you've been paying Medicare taxes for at least 10 years and coverage for doctor services and prescription drugs are available at an additional cost.[6]
+Medicare is a federal health insurance program for those ages 65 years and older and those who have certain conditions such as end-stage renal disease.[7]
+Hospital insurance is free if you’ve been paying Medicare taxes for at least 10 years and coverage for doctor services and prescription drugs are available at an additional cost.[8]

-Medicaid is a public health insurance program for low-income families and individuals.
-Health insurance can be costly and a Medicaid plan can help Americans access the healthcare services they need at a relatively affordable rate.
-Some coverage may be free for those who qualify.
+Meanwhile, Medicaid is a public health insurance program for low-income families and individuals.
+Health insurance can be costly and a Medicaid plan can help Americans access the health care services they need at a relatively affordable rate.

 Supplemental Health Insurance